JK-Rolling/DuinoCoinI2C_RPI/README.md

 # Arduino - Slave

-All Slaves have the same code and should select the I2C Address automatically.

 Occasionally slaves might hang and not responding to master. quick workaround is to press the reset button on the slave to bring it back.

 Once in a blue moon, one of the slave might pull down the whole bus with it. power cycling the rig is the fastest way to bring it back.